SanclerZanella/good_samaritan_org/README.md

     When checking the sponsorship form page the HTML validator rise the following error:
     * "Duplicate ID id_stripe_public_key."
     I still trying to find what is causing it, because I can't find this id duplicated in the HTML document.

-  In the second check was found a typo error, in the maxlength and minlength attribute of some input elements.
-This error was fixed.

   #### CSS3